Published on April 9, 2020

 Here are some steps that the managers need to take to promote a community culture in remote teams.

 - They need to make dedicated digital spaces where the team needs to gather to celebrate every important day regarding the team and the company.
-These days can be a birthday or work anniversaries etc.
+Scheduling the time to meet for a new hires’ first day or at a team member’s virtual birthday party can be an excellent way to build a stronger team and foster trust between employees.

 - They need to create some team building or bonding exercises that don’t require the team to be in the same place physically.
 These exercises can be anything from virtual book clubs to playing virtual games together.